vectordotdev/vector/website/content/en/blog/log-namespacing.md

 It's important to note that previously the type of an event (`.`) would always be an object with fields.
 Now it is possible for event to be any type, such as a string.

-Example event from the `datadog agent logs` source. (same data as the example above)
+Example log event from the `datadog agent` source. (same data as the example above)

 Event root (`.`)
 ```json